D4RK-DROID/Language_Translator_In_Flutter/README.md

 # Language_Translator_In_Flutter
-Simple and easy to use translator in flutter using translate library.
+Simple and easy to use translator in flutter using translator library.